Philip Stanhope, 2nd Earl Stanhope

+Life

 The son of James Stanhope, 1st Earl Stanhope, and Lucy Pitt, he succeeded to his father's titles in 1721.
 He was a Fellow of the Royal Society from 1735, and had a lifelong interest in mathematics.
-He was elected as a member to the American Philosophical Society in 1774.
+Stanhope was elected as a member to the American Philosophical Society in 1774.
 He privileged the pursuit of science and mathematics over politics and became close to prominent natural philosophers such as Joseph Priestley and Benjamin Franklin.
-As a patron of various mathematicians, he came into contact with Thomas Bayes, one of the founders of Bayesian inference.
+As a patron of various mathematicians, Stanhope came into contact with Thomas Bayes, one of the founders of Bayesian inference.

+Marriage and issue

-On 25 July 1745, he married Grizel Hamilton, daughter of Charles Hamilton, Lord Binning.
+On 25 July 1745, Stanhope married Grizel Hamilton, daughter of Charles Hamilton, Lord Binning.
 They had two sons: